 There’s one thing executives tell us they are craving to help them develop: external coaching.
-In this year’s Global Leadership Forecast, it topped the list as the number one request from leaders to help them get better at their jobs.
+In the 2021 Global Leadership Forecast, it topped the list as the number one request from leaders to help them get better at their jobs.
 While not a panacea, an external coach with a unique unbiased perspective, armed with the right tools and techniques, can make a dramatic difference in performance.
 By understanding key aspects of the psychology of executive coaching, you and your executive team can get the most out of an external coaching relationship.

 Personally, most of my 35-year career has been in a leadership role and much at the executive level.
 Along the way, I’ve also been an executive coach and been coached myself.
 This multifaceted perspective has left me with some lessons to share about executive coaching.